graphaware/neo4j-framework/writer/README.md

 final GraphDatabaseService database = ... //get or create a database int queueSize = 1000; //optional, default is 10,000 int batchSize = 1000; //optional, default is 1,000
-DatabaseWriter writer = new BatchWriter(database, queueSize, batchSize); //only one of these per application!
+Neo4jWriter writer = new BatchWriter(database, queueSize, batchSize); //only one of these per application!

 Long nodeId = writer.write(new Callable<Long>() {
     @Override